RamsesGB/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a powerful UI component library who’s purpose is to build applications.
+It uses the virtual DOM to update any changes that will be made over time.
+This helps a lot with processing and takes a lot of work load off the DOM.

 - [ ] What does it mean to _think_ in react?

+To think in React means to visualize applications as being built by components and how to form a data flow between them utilizing state and props

 - [ ] Describe state.

+State can be thought of as the heart of React.
+It holds Data and determines how components render code.

 - [ ] Describe props.

+If State is the heart then props are the blood of React.
+It allows data flow from parent to child components.

 ## Project Set Up